Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RTM\_5\_12 - Audit Trail Integrity Violations Through Evaluation Log Tampering.
-If evaluation logs are writable by agents or have modifiable timestamps, attackers can tamper with audit trails to make malicious changes appear to have passed prior evaluation runs.
-Multi-agent shared audit logs enable tampering that affects all agents' audit trails simultaneously.
+Evaluation logs serve as audit trail for quality decisions.
+If logs are writable by agents or if timestamps are modifiable, attackers could tamper with audit trails making malicious changes appear to have passed evaluation in prior runs.
+Multi-agent distinction: Multi-agent shared audit logs enable attackers tampering with logs affecting all agents' audit trails simultaneously.~\cite{ar2603_12621, ar2509_03821}.